am975eng/Convergent-Divergent-Nozzle-Simulator/README.md

 - [Basic Usage](#basic-usage)

 ## Theory
 Initially the code assumes **1D steady adiabatic isentropic** flow with an ideal gas of constant specific heats.
-The code begins by calculating supersonic and subsonic critical exit pressures by using the area-Mach relation assuming choked flow.
-It then compares ambient pressure to critical pressure conditions to determine the type of flow produced.
+The code generates either a method of characteristics nozzle, conical, or Rao bell nozzle based on user input.
+The method of characteristics nozzle uses desired exit mach number and throat radius to cancel out Prandtl-Meyer expansion waves along the straightening section.
+Rao bell nozzle uses throat radius, nozzle length, and area-expansion ratio to calculate the thrust optimizied nozzle.
+The code then calculates supersonic and subsonic critical exit pressures by using the area-Mach relation assuming choked flow.
+It compares ambient pressure to critical pressure conditions to determine the type of flow produced.

 If ambient pressure is above chamber pressure then reverse flow is produced.